-Full-time students who have completed all prerequisite courses will be able to complete this program in 6 quarters of instruction (some programs may not run in summer or other quarters).
+Full-time students who have completed all prerequisite courses will be able to complete this program in 6 quarters of instruction (some programs may not run in summer or other guarters).
 Prerequisite courses required will vary depending on individual educational history and placement.

-- HT 100 Fundamentals of Medical Terminology 5 CR - HT 103 Diseases of the Human Body 5 CR - HT 121 Essentials of Anatomy & Physiology 5 CR

-- HT 120 Introduction to Medical Insurance Billing 5 CR - HT 122 Medical Office Procedures 5 CR - CAP 101 Microsoft Computer Applications 5 CR

-- HT 131 Introduction to Medical Coding 5 CR

-- HT 132 Medical Records Management 5 CR

-- HT 135 Pharmacology for the Medical Office 3 CR

-- HT 225 Nutrition & Health for Healthcare Professionals 4 CR

-- BUS 191 Technical Communications 5 CR

-- PSYC& 100 General Psychology 5 CR

-- HT 230 Medical Diagnostic Coding ICD 5 CR - HT 240 Medical Procedure Coding CPT & HCPCS 5 CR - AMATH 100 Applied Occupational Math 5 CR OR - BUS 150 Math for Business 5 CR

-- HT 265 Medical Billing & Coding Practicum 8 CR - HT 275 Medical Ethics & Law 5 CR

-Required Elective Credits: 5 CR
+HT 100 HT 103 HT 121 Fundamentals of Medical Terminology Diseases of the Human Body Essentials of Anatomy & Physiology 5 CR 5 CR 5 CR QUARTER 2 HT 120 HT 122 Introduction to Medical Insurance Billing Medical Office Procedures 5 CR 5 CR QUARTER 3 HT 131 HT 132 HT 135 Introduction to Medical Coding Medical Records Management Pharmacology for the Medical Office 5 CR 5 CR 5 CR 3 CR QUARTER 4 HT 225 BUS 191 PSYC& 100 Nutrition & Health for Healthcare Professionals Technical Communications General Psychology 4 CR 5 CR 5 CR QUARTER 5 HT 230 HT 240 AMATH 100 OR Medical Diagnostic Coding ICD Medical Procedure Coding - CPT & HCPCS Applied Occupational Math 5 CR 5 CR 5 CR BUS 150 Math for Business 5 CR QUARTER 6 HT 265 HT 275 Medical Billing & Coding Practicum Medical Ethics & Law Required Elective Credits: 8 CR 5 CR 5 CR

-Medical Administration students may choose elective credits from any 100 level or higher courses with the following prefixes: ACCT, BIOL, BUS, CAP, CHEM, CMST, ECON, ENGL, HT, IT, LGL, MATH, MGMT, POLS, PSYC, or SOC.
-Field-Based Experience courses may not be used as electives.
+Medical Administration students may choose elective credits from any 100-level or higher courses with the following prefixes: ACCT, BIOL, BUS, CAP, CHEM, CMST, ECON, ENGL, HT, IT, MATH, MGMT, POLS, PSYC, or SOC.
+Field Based Experience courses may not be used as electives.
 Courses taken to meet the general education or program core requirements may not be used for electives.
 Medical Administration students who transfer into this program, who are under 90 credits, may take additional courses to meet the 90-credit minimum requirement.

-Medical Administration, AAS-T
+ASSOCIATE OF APPLIED SCIENCE - TRANSFER Medical Administration, AAS-T

-Full-time students who have completed all prerequisite courses will be able to complete this program in 6 quarters of instruction (some programs may not run in summer or other quarters).
+Full-time students who have completed all prerequisite courses will be able to complete this program in 6 quarters of instruction (some programs may not run in summer or other guarters).
 Prerequisite courses required will vary depending on individual educational history and placement.